Solutions · Use case

 Where we draw the line

-We do not deploy extraction pipelines that write to downstream systems of record without explicit confidence gates and human review for low-confidence fields — auto-write to claims, billing, or trading systems is out of scope.
+We do not write to downstream systems of record without explicit confidence gates and human review for low-confidence fields.
+Auto-write to claims, billing, or trading systems is out of scope.

 Talk to us about a structured extraction engagement

-A 30-minute call to scope where structured extraction actually moves the curve against your evaluation criteria.
+A 30-minute call to scope where structured extraction moves the curve against your evaluation criteria.

 Book strategy callWhy work with Veso AI on structured extraction